The Impact of Estrangement on Family Provision Claims in NSW: Can an Estranged Child Still Contest a Will?

 Factors Considered by the Court

 The Court adopts a holistic approach when evaluating family provision claims involving estrangement.
-It delves into the nuances of the relationship, examining the reasons behind the estrangement and the conduct of both the deceased and the applicant.
+It delves into the nuances of the relationship, examining:

 Imagine a scenario where a parent and child experienced a falling out due to differing life choices, leading to a prolonged period of no contact.
-The Court would investigate whether the estrangement was primarily instigated by one party, if attempts were made to reconcile, and the overall dynamics of their relationship.
+The Court would investigate whether the estrangement was primarily instigated by one party and examine the broader context of their relationship history.

 Importantly, the Court considers whether the deceased had a moral duty to provide for the applicant.
 This duty is rooted in the societal expectation that parents, even when estranged, should provide for their children’s well-being.
 However, the degree of this duty can be influenced by the nature and circumstances of the estrangement.